18F/methods/_pages/discover/kj-method.md

 1. Gather four or more participants for 90 minutes.
 Provide sticky notes and markers.

-2. Create a focus question and select a facilitator.
+2. Create a focused question about the project's needs and select a facilitator to run the exercise.

-3. Give participants five minutes to write at least three responses to the focus question, each on its own note.
+3. Give participants five minutes to write at least three responses to the question, each on its own note.

 4. Give participants 15 minutes to put their answers on the wall, read everyone else’s, and make additions.
 Have participants cluster similar answers without discussion.